Moses Elias Levy: Reform advocate

+Return to Florida

 Upon his return to the slave-holding south, Levy curtailed his abolitionism.
 But other elements of his reform agenda could be safely broached, and from his residence in St. Augustine, Florida, he led the first campaign for free education in public schools in the territory.
 His appointment as education commissioner by the governor (1831) reflected a growing acceptance of Levy's call to action.
 However, the onset of the Second Seminole War (1835) and the resultant devastation put an end to his reform career—as well as his communal farming settlement, Pilgrimage—and, in combination with legal challenges to his extensive land holdings, caused great economic hardship.
 By 1849 Levy had regained much of his former wealth after his claim to nearly 100,000 acres was validated by state and federal courts.
-Levy died while on a summer excursion to the White Sulphur Springs resort in Virginia on 7 September 1854.

-Note: Moses Levy never commissioned a portrait of himself and so, unfortunately, there is no visual likeness available.